Concierge Sod Care in Palm Beach County

 Do

-• Perform a tug test in 3–5 spots before reducing water.
+• Run a tug test in 3–5 spots before pulling back on water — don’t assume, confirm.

-• Run a catch-cup test and fix mis-aimed sprinklers early.
+• Run a catch-cup test and fix mis-aimed heads before dry zones cause permanent damage.

-• Use a sharp blade and bag first couple cuts.
+• Keep a sharp blade and bag clippings for the first couple of cuts.

-• Spot-treat weeds only after rooting; follow all labels.
+• Spot-treat weeds only after rooting is established; follow all label timing requirements.

 Don’t

-• Don’t let water puddle or run off; split long cycles.
+• Don’t let water puddle or run off — split long cycles into shorter runs if needed.

-• Don’t mow if the sod lifts easily—wait another few days.
+• Don’t mow if the sod still lifts easily — wait a few more days, not a few more minutes.

-• Don’t blanket-spray herbicides until safe for your variety & stage.
+• Don’t blanket-spray herbicides until safe for the specific variety and rooting stage.

 Troubleshooting Guide